opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 ### Custom search templates

-Advanced users can define custom search templates that capture known query strategies or domain-specific logic.
+As an advanced user, you can define custom search templates that capture known query strategies or domain-specific logic.
 The agent automatically selects and fills in the most appropriate template based on your question and conversation context.
-This hybrid approach lets experts apply their domain knowledge while still interacting through a natural language interface.
+This hybrid approach lets you apply your domain knowledge while still interacting through a natural language interface.

 ### External system integration